Suhas-Kalagotla/Website--Writer/README.md

 showcase of what we have learned in Vihan in first year.

 Our Team
-Suhas - Team Lead - CSE 1st year
+Suhas - Team Lead - CSE 1st year  ID = 21AG1A0525
-  Pavan - CSS / HTML Developer - CSE 1st year
+  Pavan - CSS / HTML Developer - CSE 1st year ID = 21AG1A0563
-  Charan - Designer , Developer - CSM 1st year
+  Charan - Designer , Developer - CSM 1st year ID = 21AGA6654